maglub/demo-mqtt-pushover/README.md

 This repo is show how to listen to an MQTT topic and send a notification when a certain value is posted.
 This example shows how to use Pushover and Slack, but is easily extended to use other push notifications.
 I created this demo after a discussion with a guy in an Arduino forum, where the topic was similar to "we don't have a home automatino system, but are receiving MQTT messages that we would like to route to a push notification".

+This is a very small, working prototype to show how to filter on MQTT topic/values to decide on when to send a notification message, and a couple of ways to send the actual message.

+I would normally not implement it this way, but in the absence of a home automation system you will need some sort of engine that consumes the MQTT messages and makes the decision on when to send a notification.

 Different messaging services, that are equally easy to implement:

 * Slack